Discover all the tax services we offer

 Make a list of forms that you use this tax year and include links to those forms on the IRS’s website so you can easily find them in the years to come.

 The Foreign Earned Income Exclusion allows you to exclude a large portion of your Kenyan income from your US tax return calculations.
 The exact amount you can exclude varies each year.
-In 2022, the FEIE limit was $112,000.
+For the 2023 tax year (filed in 2024), the FEIE limit is set at $120,000.

 In addition to the FEIE, you may be able to reduce your liability using foreign housing credits.
 This program lets you deduct some or all of your foreign housing expenses when filing your US return.
 If the combination of the FEIE deductions and the foreign housing credits exceeds your Kenyan income, your US tax liability could be $0.